[Jan. 31, 2022 update] Authors of accepted papers should refer the video instructions page for preparing and submitting their video files.

 As in the past conferences, supplemental videos will be uploaded through the ScholarOne Manuscripts system (Transactions on Haptics Short Journal Papers) or the PaperPlaza system (Technical Papers) and reviewed along with the paper.
 Videos of the accepted papers will be submitted for publication to IEEE Xplore and may be used to promote the conference.
 Authors who submitted videos together with their manuscript need not take any additional action beyond any edits that may be requested by the reviewers and editors.

-Providing alternative means of accessing information is not only valuable for people with sensory impairments, but lets people engage with research materials in a variety of contexts (e.g., if the video is muted).
-We ask everyone to both have voice and text to explain their videos.
-To support meeting participants with visual impairments, please describe all figures and images with sufficient detail so that it can be captured in close captioning (see below).
+Providing alternative means of accessing information is valuable for people with sensory impairments and also enables engagement in a variety of contexts (e.g., if the video is muted).
+We request that authors utilize both written text and recorded narration to explain their videos.
+To support meeting participants with visual impairments, please describe all figures and images with sufficient detail so that their descriptions can be captured by closed captioning software.

 For Supplemental Videos, authors should directly “burn” closed captions into the video due to technical limitations in IEEE Xplore.
 In other words, these captions are not provided as a text file, but rather as subtitles in the video itself (this is called “open captioning”, rather than “closed captioning”, because the captions are always visible).

-If you have questions or need assistance with any of these activities, please reach out to the Equity, Diversity, and Inclusion Chair mailto:email@example.com.
+If you have questions or need assistance with any of these activities, please reach out to the Equity, Diversity, and Inclusion Chairs mailto:firstname.lastname@example.org.

 The final submission deadline is January 17, 2022.